 Carol and Julie are sisters who grew up in Nebraska and now have a family practice in Dallas, Texas with a three-decade history at one of the world’s leading financial management and advisory companies.
 Their team, The Meyer Group, specializes in developing investment solutions for the unique financial planning issues of their LGBTQ clientele.

-Why do you support LGBT civil and human rights?
+Why do you support LGBTQ civil and human rights?

 Seven years ago we were invited by our local manager to represent the firm on the Diversity and Inclusion Council.
-It was through our work on the Council that we learned of the civil and human rights issues that face the LGBT community and the decision from there was an easy one.
-The discrimination facing the LGBT community just isn’t right—and we are very proud of our work.
-We have helped raise awareness within our straight community and our firm and are now a national sponsor of NCLR and many other LGBT organizations.
+It was through our work on the Council that we learned of the civil and human rights issues that face the LGBTQ community and the decision from there was an easy one.
+The discrimination facing the LGBTQ community just isn’t right—and we are very proud of our work.
+We have helped raise awareness within our straight community and our firm and are now a national sponsor of NCLR and many other LGBTQ organizations.